-While making the Neem Flower Raw Mango Pachadi for Tamil New Year’s Day, last year, I had a good quantity of the neem flowers and was therefore also able to make a Neem flower/ Vepampoo Rasam.
+While making the Neem Flower Raw Mango Pachadi for Tamil New Year's Day some time earlier, I had a good quantity of the neem flowers and was therefore also able to make a Neem flower/ Vepampoo Rasam.
 Last week I manged to lay my hands on a bunch of fresh neem leaves and flowers.
-As I tested out the recipe once more, I had an ‘Eureka’ moment.
+As I tested out the recipe once more, I had an 'Eureka' moment.
 Voila, the Neem flower Mango Rasam instead of with just the Neem flowers!
 It turned out so flavourful, I just had to share it with you all.

 There are a variety of rasam recipes on this blog that you may like to try, and links are given below this post.
 I will be adding more such recipes in the days to come.